riley-wilson/rw_blog/_posts/2022-1-31-paris_notes.md

 [^2]: If you’re still not convinced of Paris’ age, look at [this](https://www.comeetie.fr/galerie/BatiParis/#12/48.8654/2.3310) map.
 It color codes all of its buildings by construction date.
 Roughly a third of Parisian buildings were built prior to 1800.
 The plurality were built between 1851 and 1914.

 [^3]: [La Defense](https://en.wikipedia.org/wiki/La_D%C3%A9fense) is very modern and technically in Paris, but is it really?
-It looks like an appendage to the city rather than something actually part of it.
+It's almost treated as a separate city rather than part of Paris proper.

 [^4]: The covers of regular books in French bookstores are also superb.
 Even for English-language books, they manage to sell the editions with the best-looking covers.